 BERLIN WAS MORE ART-MEETING-LIFE THAN PEOPLE SUSPECT

-Bettye Kronstadt was the waitress who briefly became the first Mrs Lou Reed.
-In 1972, Bettye learned that her mother had died, but her mother had already been estranged for years.
-As an 18-year-old single mum, she had already fled her abusive soldier husband, and then, unable to cope, had Bettye pulled off her by social services.
+It was Bettye Kronstad who briefly became the first Mrs Lou Reed.
+At the age of 18, Bettye's mother had already fled her abusive soldier husband, and subsequently had Bettye taken away from her.
+By the time Bettye learned of her mother's death, the two had already been estranged for years.
 Coincidentally or not, this sort of scenario became the central plot hinge of Reed’s masterpiece, Berlin.
-By an even grimmer coincidence, this also seems to have coincided with Lou’s most unhinged dilatory drunk period.
-“He gave me a black eye the second time he hit me,” Kronstadt later recalled.
+By an even grimmer coincidence, this also seems to have coincided with one of Lou’s most unhinged dilatory drunk periods.
+“He gave me a black eye the second time he hit me,” Kronstad later recalled.
 “Then I gave him a black eye, too, and that stopped him from using his fists.
 Everybody knew he was abusive – abusive with his drinking, his drugs, his emotions – with me.
 He was also incredibly self-destructive then.”
-The couple divorced after not much more than a catalogue of fights and a year of marriage.
+The couple divorced after just over a year of marriage.

 HIS TRANSSEXUAL LOVER WAS PANNED BY REVERED MUSIC CRITIC, LESTER BANGS